kristastadler/messenger_api/README.md

     - Example Request Body:
     ``{ "username": "brandybuckwild" }``
   - GET `messages`
-    - This endpoint can be used with two different limit param options:
+    - This endpoint must be used with two different limit param options:
       - `messages?limit=days`
         - Description: Returns messages from all senders from the last 30 days
       - `messages?limit=count`